workfloworchestrator/orchestrator-core/docs/workshops/beginner/database-migration.md

 ## Exercise 3: perform database migration

 To create a representation of the products in the database that matches the domain models, the database migration created above is executed.

+### Docker compose

+The Docker compose environment contains a initialization container that will always upgrade the database to the latest heads.
+To trigger this you only have to restart the environment.

+### Manual

-One way to do this is to explicitly upgrade the database to the revision that was just created  with `db upgrade <revision>`.
+One way to manually migrate to the latest schemas is to explicitly upgrade the database to the revision that was just created  with `db upgrade <revision>`.
 Another way is to upgrade to the latest heads again, as was done during the initialisation of the database.